 What was the general concept of your program?

 When our VBS planning had to shift from working on an in-person event to a COVID-19 friendly event, we saw it as an opportunity to get creative.
-We brainstormed and researched and put together a hybrid program that was part virtual, part backyard groups, and part socially-distanced party!
+In our brainstorming and research, we put together a hybrid program that was partially virtual, backyard groups, and socially-distanced party!

-Our team created resource boxes that we sent home with families (118 boxes total!).
-These boxes contained supplies for the activities, the crafts, and an agenda for each day of VBS.
+To make this hybrid virtual VBS work, our team created resource boxes that we sent home with families (118 boxes total!).
+These boxes contained supplies for the activities, crafts, and an agenda for each day of VBS.
 We also posted fun and engaging teaching videos online through Playlister.
 This allowed us to customize the video elements we wanted the families in our community to see.

-Families purchased the boxes for $5 each, and then we encouraged them to invite their neighbors and friends to participate in VBS with them in smaller settings.
+In order to participate in VBS, families purchased boxes for $5 each.
+Then, we encouraged participants to invite their neighbors and friends to engage in the virutal VBS in smaller settings.
 We gave families the freedom to schedule their VBS program in a way that best served their group.
 In all, they needed to complete the program within one month.
-To culminate the month, we met together on our church lawn to play games, sing the awesome songs from our VBS program together, and enjoy ice cream and popcorn snacks.
+To culminate the month, we met together on our church lawn to play games, sing awesome VBS songs, and enjoy ice cream and popcorn snacks.

-During our VBS time, we encouraged families and groups to participate in a missions project to support RiceBowls.org, and they raised almost $800!
-We were blown away by their generosity!
+During our VBS time, we encouraged families and groups to participate in a missions project to support RiceBowls.org.
+Thanks to their generosity, families raised almost $800!
+We were blown away!

 How did you staff your program?
 What roles were involved in planning and execution?

-Our original team of three staff members were the core of the planning efforts.
-We made the shift to this new VBS model in quarantine.
-So, our planning meetings took place over Zoom, group text messages, and emails.
+For staffing the VBS, our original team of three staff members were the core of the planning efforts.
+We made the shift to this new hybrid virtual VBS model in quarantine.
+With the three core members, our planning meetings took place over Zoom, group text messages, and emails.
 As we got ready to pack boxes, our team grew with volunteers who came in to help us with this task.